What is Centella Asiatica? Health Benefits, Uses, and Side Effects of Indian Pennywort

 The aroma is lost on drying the leaves, serval other substances have been isolated from the herb, including essential oil, fatty oil, sitosterol, tannin, and a resinous substance.

-1. Rasa (Taste): Centella asiatica is believed to have a combination of bitter (Tikta) and astringent (Kashaya) tastes.
+1. Rasa (Taste): It has bitter (Tikta) and astringent (Kashaya) tastes.

 The Indian Pennywort corrects the disordered process of nutrition, the processes by which organisms ingest, digest, absorb, utilize, and excretes food substances, and restores the normal functioning of the system.